davidvdbeek/format-assignment-/README.md

 ### Executing the program

-Open `The_Rental_Penalty.Rmd` in RStudio and click **Knit**.
+Open `rental-penalty-final.Rmd` in RStudio and click **Knit**.
 The data will download automatically and the PDF report will be generated.

 ## Help